artis3n/ansible-role-tailscale/README.md

 This role initializes a [Tailscale][] node.
 If Tailscale is already installed, this role will update Tailscale to the latest version.

 Supported operating systems:
-- Debian
+- Debian / Ubuntu
-- Ubuntu
+- CentOS / RedHat
-- CentOS / RedHat / RockyLinux
+- Rocky Linux / AlmaLinux
 - Amazon Linux 2
 - Oracle Linux
 - Fedora